Top Bird Names

 • Nicknames and shortened names also get capitals: if you call your African Grey 'Grey' for short, that's capitalized as their name.

 If you're exploring related questions, the rules connecting all of this are consistent: common bird names, whether or not they should be capitalized as species labels, follow a similar logic to the common-noun vs. proper-noun distinction at the heart of this question.
 The same goes for individual species like robins and cardinals, where the word is a common noun generically but gets treated differently depending on style and context.
-For cardinals, that means the word can stay lowercase as a generic common noun, but it may be capitalized when used as a standardized species label.
-So if “robin” is just the bird species name in general text, keep it lowercase unless it’s part of a standardized common-name label or a proper name for a specific bird individual species like robins.
-So, in most cases, the bird versus the person is why the spelling and naming question comes up for cardinals.
+Cardinals are also an example of how the word can function differently in everyday naming versus official labels.

 FAQ